kenellorando/cadence-k8s/README.md

 ## Deployment

-1. Copy the four files from `overlay/example` into a new directory called `overlay/production`.
-Switch to `overlay/production` and make some modifications to each new file.
+1. Copy `overlay/example` into a new directory called `overlay/<env>`.
-2. Modify `ingress.yaml`:
+2. Switch to `overlay/<env>` and make some modifications to these files.
-   1. If you have your own domain names, set the two new `hosts`.
+- `ingress.yaml`: If you have your own domain names, set them as the two `hosts`.
 The first listed host is the address meant for Cadence UI, and the second host is the address meant for Cadence Icecast Stream.
-3. Modify `configmap.yaml`:
-   1. Change every instance of `hackme` to a secure password.
-   2. If you changed domain names in step 2, change the `<hostname>` on line 53 to match the domain you set for Cadence Icecast.
+- `configmap.yaml`: Change every instance of `hackme` to a secure password.
+If you changed domain names in `ingress.yaml` earlier, change the `<hostname>` on line 53 to match the domain you set for Cadence Icecast.
-4. By default, `persistentVolumeClaim.yaml` will create a 50MB storage block for music under the path `/clusterstorage/cadence/`.
+- `persistentVolumeClaim.yaml`: By default, this file is configured to create a 50MB storage block for music under the path `/clusterstorage/cadence/`.
 Change the storage amount if desired.
-Before continuing, verify you've already made a local PV available on a node in your cluster.
-5. `kubectl kustomize .` to validate your configuration, then `kubectl apply -k .` to apply.
+3. Run `kubectl kustomize .` to validate your configuration, then `kubectl apply -k .` to apply.

 ## Accessing Services